-'Jeopardy' Host Alex Trebek Announced Pancreatic Cancer Diagnosis In A Video Message To Fans
+'Jeopardy’s Alex Trebek Just Announced He Has Stage 4 Pancreatic Cancer In A Video To Fans

 In a heartbreaking message on March 6, Jeopardy host Alex Trebek announced that he has pancreatic cancer.
 He shared that his cancer is in Stage 4.
 "Normally, the prognosis for this is not very encouraging," he said in the filmed message.
 "But I'm going to fight this.
 And I'm going to keep working."